hmcts/probate-commons/README.md

     - git checkout master
     - git pull
 - Ensure build is successful:
-    - ./gradew clean build
+    - ./gradlew clean build
 - Create the tag in git with the updated version:
-    - git tag -a 1.2.6 -m "DTSPB-2132: add missing attr to commons to fix 500 errors"
+    - git tag -a 1.3.0 -m "DTSPB-2452: add fields for EE changes"
 - Push the new tag to the git remote server.
-    - git push origin 1.2.6
+    - git push origin 1.3.0

 You can verify the tag is correct in master by viewing the download link at the top of the readme, it should reflect the latest tag.